-The Giants have some of the more dominant arms in the National League, but the offense needed several upgrades to become respectable.
+The Giants have some of the more impressive pitching in the National League, but the offense needed several upgrades to become respectable.
 DeRosa doesn't solve the entire problem, but it's a start.
-He gives the Giants a strong hitter who can hold his own at several different positions.

 But the DeRosa signing is trumped for this type of list if the Giants are able to come to a long-term agreement with double Cy Young award winner Tim Lincecum.